-Begin by comfortably lying down on your back and tilting your head back with your nostrils opening towards the sky.
-If you are lying on a bed, you may hang your head off the edge of the bed, or place a small pillow beneath your neck for support.
+- Begin by comfortably lying down on your back and tilting your head back with your nostrils opening towards the sky.
+If you are lying on a bed, you may hang your head off the edge of the bed or place a small pillow beneath your neck for support.

-Place 5-10 drops of nasya oil in each nostril.
+- Place 3–5 drops of nasya oil in each nostril.
 With skill, you can administer the oil, drop by drop, circling the inside perimeter of the nostril, thoroughly coating the nasal membranes.

-Take a big sniff in, then rest for a few minutes allowing the nasya to penetrate.
+- Take a big sniff in, then rest for a few minutes, allowing the nasya to penetrate.

-Place a drop of nasya oil on the little finger and gently insert it into the nostril.
+- Place a drop of nasya oil on the little finger and gently insert it into the nostril.

-Gently massage the inner walls of the nasal passage.
+- Gently massage the inner walls of the nasal passage.

-Alternate left and right nostrils until each nostril has received a total of three applications of oil.
+- Alternate left and right nostrils until each nostril has received a total of three applications of oil.

-By taking just five minutes a day to incorporate this simple treatment into your daily ayurvedic regime, you can enjoy the many healing benefits of nasya!
+By taking just five minutes a day to incorporate this simple practice into your daily Ayurvedic routine, you can enjoy the many benefits of nasya!
 The lubrication and gentle massage will help to ease stress and release any tension in the tissues.